cursiveinc/moodle-tinymce_cursive/README.md

 $ php admin/cli/upgrade.php
 to complete the installation from the command line.

+If installing from CLI, please note that you must manually create an admin user in for the moodle_mobile_app via the Token Management page of your Moodle site.
+This action creates a valid wstoken required to return data securely to your Moodle's webhook.

-Once installed, there are several configuration options for the plugin.
+There are several configuration options for the plugin.
 The free version allows you to enable or disable "Cite Source" student copy/paste comment features.
 By entering an agreement with Cursive, an API URL and key will be provided to manage the premium ML features.
 A custom threshold for API-generated values of identify verification is also available to tune the threshold for displaying a green check verification.

 License
 2024 Cursive Technology, Inc.